An Impassioned Debate: An Overview of the Death Penalty in America

-Opponents' desire to end capital punishment is driven by different arguments, including the belief that the government should not be in the business of taking human life and the concern that the death penalty is inherently unfair because it is disproportionately used on minority and lower-income felons.
+Opponents’ desire to end capital punishment is driven by different arguments, including the belief that the government should not be in the business of taking human life and the concern that the death penalty is inherently unfair because it is disproportionately used on minority and lower-income felons.
 On a more practical level, many opponents of the death penalty contend that it does not deter violent crime.
 And even if it did, they argue, profound flaws in the criminal justice system ensure that the government cannot be confident that each person who goes to the death chamber is actually guilty of the crime for which he or she has been convicted.
-Indeed, they point out, the development of sophisticated DNA testing has resulted in the release of hundreds of death row inmates in the last 15 years.
+Indeed, they point out, the development of sophisticated DNA testing has, since 1989, resulted in the exoneration of hundreds of inmates – including 18 on death row.

 Many supporters of capital punishment, on the other hand, believe some crimes are so brutal and heinous that execution is the only sentence that can ensure justice.
 Supporters also point to several recent statistical studies that they say show that capital punishment, even though rarely used, does in fact deter violent crime.
 Moreover, supporters say, modern technology (such as the use of ballistics and DNA evidence) and the lengthy appeals process in most capital cases make it nearly impossible to mistakenly send an innocent person to the death chamber.